Battle of Kachhi: Aftermath

-After the battle of Jandari, Khanate weas not able to fight further.
+After the battle of Jandari, Khanate was not able to fight further.
 The Kalhoro army could have taken Kalat, but either this step was purposely avoided or occupying a dry and barren hilly terrain was not thought useful.
 Mian Noor Muhammad Khan, as per his general political traditions, established relationships with the Ahmadzais.
 Therefore, in the year 1146 AH (1732–33 CE) Mian Noor Muhammad Khan's elder son, Muhammad Muradyab Khan, was married to the daughter of the cousin of Abdullah Khan, Mir Murad Ali.

 During the reign of Mir Abdullah's successor, Mir Muhabbat, Nadir Shah rose to power; and the Ahmadzai ruler obtained through him in 1740 the cession of Kachhi, in compensation for the blood of Mir Abdullah and the men who had fallen with him.